An Easy Visual Guide To Check Writing In 6 Steps

 Use the first and last proper names not nicknames or abbreviations.
 If you don't know a correct company name then you should find out what it is.

 Do not write the check out to "Cash" because anyone could cash the check.

 How to fill out a check for $32,302.00 to yourself - just write your name as the payee!

-Check the spelling of the name if you are unsure.
+If you are unsure check the spelling of the name.
 The bank could reject the check if it doesn't exactly match their records.

 Step 3: Amount in Numbers

 Write the value of the check in numbers in the blank box to the right of the Payee line.